Transitional Living Program

 -Vocational Skill Training and ongoing support in the workforce

 Independent Living Opportunites

-When a youth in care reaches 18 years of age our Independent Living Program will provide case management services and support to help a young person secure and maintain their own apartment.
-To qualify a youth must show efforts towards independence including earning a high school diploma or GED and 3 months stable employment.
+When a youth in care reaches 18 years of age our Independent Living Program provides case management services and support to help them secure and maintain their own apartment.
+To qualify a youth must show efforts towards independence including earning a high school diploma or GED and 3 months of stable employment.